Natural Soap Making for Beginners: Ingredients

 How I learned how to make Soap

 Through trial and error, a lot of time spent scouring the internet and books, and quite a few unsuccessful batches, I now have a successful process and a great range of products.

 Most of my soap is now destined for shops around the Isle of Man and for direct sale to customers.
 Some of it is used at home in the bath, kitchen, and even laundry.
-I’ve been making soap since 2010 and I love sharing tips on how others can make it too!
+I now love sharing tips on how to make natural soap!

 What is ‘Natural’ Soap?

 For me, making natural soap means avoiding the use of any ingredients that could be toxic or are manufactured in ways that use questionable substances or methods.
 This means that I personally don’t use artificial dyes, perfumes, or additives in my own soap.

 While some people might want to try to make soap for fun and aren’t too fussed about using all natural, my thoughts on the subject are that if you’re going to go to the effort of making handmade soap why not make a product that is going to be completely safe for you, your friends, your little ones, and your entire family?

 Most people ask me how to make soap but maybe the first question that should be asked is ‘What is Soap’?
 At the heart of all soap recipes are two main ingredients: oil and lye, also known by its chemical name Sodium Hydroxide.
 Your soap making recipe will, through a simple but controlled process, chemically bond these two ingredients into a new compound – Soap!

 I’ll go through the process in a later post but let’s first look at your ingredients.
 The below is only meant as an introduction to your options and each section could be expanded upon with enough information to literally fill books.
 If you have any specific questions about anything please leave a message below.